armanriazi/armanriazi.github.io/docs/public/devops/Devops.md

 - [Virtualization](Virtualization.md)

 ??? quote

-I success to launched #Microservice either of [[dotnetcore]] and a sample with python I captured 6h about implement of ci-cd with [[kubernetes]] and docker that I did not want upload it.
-For devOps you should better know a little bit about programing languages but it will be ok, if you do not know. e.g I have not write any code by python but I was able to [[[deploy]] it.For devops you need to know about configuration, esxi, on-permise, cloud, windows server, linux dist/ubuntu that is out of scope for now surely.
+    I successfully launched a #Microservice using both [[dotnetcore]] and Python.
+I spent around 34 hours implementing CI/CD with [[kubernetes]] and Docker, but I did not want to upload it yet.
+In DevOps, it’s beneficial to have some knowledge of programming languages, although it will be okay if you do not know any.
+For example, I have not written any code in Python, but I was still able to [[deploy]] it.
+Additionally, you need to know about configuration management, ESXi, on-premises infrastructure, cloud, Windows Server, and Linux distributions like Ubuntu; but those topics are beyond the scope for now.